 It seems a fitting avenue for Wang, who also earned a certificate in interdisciplinary leadership studies through the U of A’s Peter Lougheed Leadership College.

-“The two takeaways from the program are that you meet people you would never have met before you are exposed to these great minds who approach problems differently, and you are humbled by people who have different insights into the world,” he said.
+“The two takeaways from the program are that you meet people you would never have met before and you are exposed to these great minds who approach problems differently, and you are humbled by people who have different insights into the world,” he said.
 “And you are also inspired because you see how you can work together to make the world a better place.”